 Bobcat Goldthwait returns with his friend Robin Williams and an amazingly sad story from a very dark carnival.
 Then, Robin and Bobcat leave, and it's kind of hard to follow them, so Mayor Harmon plays D&D and talks to a girl about sexism or something.

 In honor of the 50th episode, Harmon drinks too much five hour energy, Genevieve Pearson teaches us to fabricate reality and Kumail proposes to three-time-wife Emily.
-D&D is bunch of garbage, but then, and, admittedly, t
+D&D is bunch of garbage, but then, and, admittedly, this is Harmon saying this, but: BEST RAP EVER.
+Enjoy.

 Man versus lion, Space Jam versus Goonies, Leprechaun versus his own sexuality.
 Brian W. Collins retires his horror movie blog.
 Kumail Nanjiani and the rest of the D&D party finish their battle with specific parts of a dragon.

 Featuring Doug Benson and Kumail Nanjiani.
-Topics include Gene Hackman, emphysema, sharks, cereal, Thalidomide, Wreck it Ralph, burn victims, Dracula, Special Olympics, regular Olympics, Bruce Villanch, missing electron
+Topics include Gene Hackman, emphysema, sharks, cereal, Thalidomide, Wreck it Ralph, burn victims, Dracula, Special Olympics, regular Olympics, Bruce Villanch, missing electronics and law enforcement.
+The D&D party flirts with sleep studies, then fights a dragon.

 Mayor Harmon suggests a new, fecal approach to morality.
 Other topics include Halle Berry, Superman and accents.
 In D&D, the gang runs afoul of snake men and each other.